-You cannot submit the form until 48 hours before you’re due to arrive in the UK.
+You can submit the form any time in the 48 hours before you arrive in the UK.

-The government will use the information you give to contact you if you or someone you’ve travelled with develops coronavirus (COVID-19) symptoms.
+The information you give will be used to contact you if someone you travelled with develops coronavirus symptoms.

 If you’re travelling with other people

 Each adult must complete their own form.

 You can include someone under 18 years old who is travelling with you on your form, if you are staying together at the same UK address.

 If you’re entering Scotland, they must be under 16.